yuriydobr/hello-karta/PITCHME.md

 Note:

+- A tool to
   - Automate the software delivery process
 - -
 - Deploying One change, One artefact
 - Promoted through a single pipeline, deployed to many environments